|

 nest there.

-summer to over half of the 160,000 European
+is home every summer to over half of the 160,000

-storks thought to be in existence today.
-They
+European storks thought to be in existence

-they are considered harbingers of the weather,
+old alike and they are considered harbingers

-marking the warm months with their activities.
+of the weather, marking the warm months with

-Here are some folk sayings about storks in
+their activities.
+Here are some folk sayings

 If storks arrive on St Joseph's Day (March